Spinal Nerve Block Procedures

 - Inaccurate injection

-If you’ve been trying to treat back pain with conservative methods like physical therapy or medication, and they’re not working, you may need a nerve block injection in Miami.
+If you’ve been trying to treat back pain with conservative methods like physical therapy or medication, and they’re not working, you may need a nerve block injection.

 Talk to one of our team members today to find out if you may be a good candidate for this procedure.